 |Type 2||Women's Issues||Oral Meds||Technology|

 In 2007, Lindsey received a diagnosis of PCOS (polycystic ovarian syndrome) and endometriosis.
-They have made managing diabetes even harder.
-Despite the difficulty, she has remained hopeful that her health will not be a problem in the future.
+They have made managing diabetes even harder and now add an extra level of chaos to making a baby.

 Lindsey is a typical, yet unique, Texas woman who loves shopping, movies and reading.
-She loves to travel and take risks.
-She dreams of diabetes cures, never-ending cheesecake and her own airplane.
+She loves to travel and find new adventures.
+She dreams of diabetes cures, babies, never-ending cheesecake, and her own airplane.
 The rest you can discover in her blog!